Obituary of Wayne Alvin Fields Jr.

 Holidays were always a big deal.
 The Fourth of July was his favorite.
 For many years, he hosted his extended family for a three day camp-out at the family home in Dehesa, his parents’ tradition.
 These were themed weekends with competitions, parades, costumes, baseball game, hike to rattlesnake cave, putz tournament, and lots of good food and laughs.
 He enjoyed having his whole family around to joke and play games with.
 There were frequent family game nights with the brothers & sisters, many still living nearby.
 Christmas was celebrated on Dec 23 so everyone could come.
 Holidays always warranted a party.
 We recently began an annual Valentine’s Day party and Easter Egg Hunt for the little ones, to recreate the fun times he remembered.
 He worked on cars with his brother Bill, finishing a 45 Ford truck just like the first vehicle he ever had.
 Most recently he would watch Bill work on his latest project a 55 Chevy Belair.
 Always dreaming of driving it someday.

 JR was an amazing, loving, compassionate man who had a great smile, quick wit and will be remembered for his kind heart and epic stories.
 He will be greatly missed by his family and friends.
 Until we meet again in heaven…..

-A Memorial Service and Celebration of Life is planned on Saturday May 25th 10:30 AM at First Baptist Church of Alpine, 1912 Arnold WayTo send flowers to the family of Wayne Fields Jr., please visit Tribute Store
+A Memorial Service and Celebration of Life is planned on Saturday May 25th 10:30 AM at First Baptist Church of Alpine, 1912 Arnold WayTo send flowers to the family or plant a tree in memory of Wayne Fields Jr., please visit Tribute Store